mu-editor/mu/README.rst

 MVP of sorts.

-The code is also simple and monolithic - it's commented and mostly found in a single Python file.
-This has been done on purpose: we want teachers and kids to take ownership of this project and organising the code in this way aids the first steps required to get involved (everything you need to know is in one obvious file).
+The code is also simple and monolithic - it's commented and mostly found in a a few obviously named Python files.
+This has been done on purpose: we want teachers and kids to take ownership of this project and organising the code in this way aids the first steps required to get involved (everything you need to know is in three obvious files).

 In terms of features - it's a case of less is more with regard to the following features: